RacoonDog/Pixin/README.md

 [Pixie](https://github.com/pixiemc) + [Mixin](https://github.com/SpongePowered/Mixin) = Pixin

 It makes Pixie work via a mixin.
-Works on any version (at least 1.18+) fabric. (thanks to [curseforge/pixiemod for the multiversion enlightenment](https://codeberg.org/cursefroge/PixieMod))
+Works on any version of fabric. (thanks to [curseforge/pixiemod for the multiversion enlightenment](https://codeberg.org/cursefroge/PixieMod))

 ## Usage